St. Louis County relaxes COVID restrictions for 50% capacity at businesses, bars, and restaurants

 CLAYTON, Mo. – Businesses, bars, and restaurants will be allowed to operate at 50 percent capacity starting Thursday.
 The reduction in COVID-19 restrictions comes as cases continue to fall.
 Occupancy is currently limited to 25 percent.

-St. Louis County officials cite strong compliance with public health orders for the decrease in cases.
-But, they do still consider indoor dining a risky activity.
-Other restrictions like St. Louis County’s mask mandate will remain in place.
+St. Louis County Executive Dr. Sam Page cites strong compliance with public health orders for the decrease in cases.
+However, county health officials do still consider indoor dining a risky activity.
+Other safety restrictions, like St. Louis County’s mask mandate, will remain in place.

 Restaurants and bars should still follow these guidelines outlined in the public health order: